apache/zetacomponents/Document/tests/files/rst/parser/s_006_blockquotes.rst

                    'token' =>
                   ezcDocumentRstToken::__set_state(array(
                      'type' => 5,
-                     'content' => 'Blockquotes may also consist of multiple paragraphs, as they need to ', 'line' => 21,
+                     'content' => 'Blockquotes may also consist of multiple paragraphs, as they need to', 'line' => 21,
                      'position' => 5,
                      'escaped' => false,